AboneChima/businesswebsite/README.md

 # ProBusiness Solutions - Professional Business Website

-A modern, responsive business website for a professional service company built with HTML5, CSS3, and vanilla JavaScript.
+A modern, responsive business website for a professional service company built with React, Vite, and Tailwind CSS.

 ## Features